FaeyUmbrea/obs-utils/.junie/guidelines.md

 Tests are organized in the `tests` directory:

-- `fixtures.js`: Contains test fixtures and setup code
+- `fixtures.ts`: Contains test fixtures and setup code
 - `*.spec.js`: Test files containing the actual test cases
 - `initScripts/`: Contains initialization scripts for the test environment